 What does REST mean on a website?

 In the ever-evolving landscape of web development, understanding the principles and architectural styles that govern communication between different components is crucial.
-Representational State Transfer (REST) stands out as a widely adopted architectural style that simplifies the web design and implementation of networked applications.
+Representational State Transfer (REST) stands out as a widely adopted architectural style that simplifies the ="Web design" web design and implementation of networked applications.
 In this blog, we'll delve into the fundamental concepts of REST in web development, exploring its principles, benefits, and common use cases.

 Understanding REST